A Meshfree Method for Eigenvalues of Differential Operators on Surfaces, Including Steklov Problems: Analysis

 The sequence of norms $\cb{\norm{u^{\b{\tilde{N}}}}_{\H}}$ converges and is therefore Cauchy, so $\cb{u^{\b{\tilde{N}}}}$ is Cauchy in $\H$ and therefore converges to some $u^{\b{\infty}}\in\H$, since $\H$ is a Hilbert space.
 Now, for each $\tilde{N}>\tilde{N}_{1}$, notice $u^{\b{\tilde{N}}}$ is in the constraint set $u^{\b{\tilde{N}_{1}}}+\mathcal{N}\b{\L^{\b{\tilde{N}_{1}}}}$, which is closed since $\L^{\b{\tilde{N}_{1}}}$ is bounded.
 We then have that $u^{\b{\infty}}\in u^{\b{\tilde{N}_{1}}}+\mathcal{N}\b{\L^{\b{\tilde{N}_{1}}}}$ for each $\tilde{N}_{1}$, and importantly,

 and therefore,

 Finally, $\cb{\x_{j}}_{j=1}^{\infty}\cap S^{\b k}$ is dense in $S^{\b k}$ and $\G^{\b k}u^{\b{\infty}}$ is continuous, so

 \end{proof} There are a few observations to make about this proposition.
 The first is that the existence of any strong form solution $u\in\H$ to problem (\ref{eq:problemmain}) would imply that $\norm{u^{\b{\tilde{N}}}}_{\H}$ is bounded.
 Perhaps more interesting from a numerical perspective is that we can conclude the converse from the proposition.
 If $\norm{u^{\b{\tilde{N}}}}_{\H}$ is bounded, then problem (\ref{eq:problemmain}) is solvable.
 This is notable because $\norm{u^{\b{\tilde{N}}}}_{\H}$ is a quantity that is simple to compute numerically; it is $\sqrt{\vc{\beta}^{*}\vc{\Phi\beta}}=\sqrt{\vc{\beta}^{*}\vc f}$.
 Just by examining $\norm{u^{\b{\tilde{N}}}}_{\H}$, we can then hope to numerically investigate an extremely wide range of PDE solvability questions, including eigenvalue problems.

-Note that a result in Banach spaces, rather than just Hilbert spaces, that would show $\G^{\b k}u^{\b{\tilde{N}}}\to g^{\b k}$ pointwise on $S^{\b k}$ when a solution to (\ref{eq:problemmain}) exists is given by Theorem 7.1 of \cite{chand18}.
-Our contribution, Proposition \ref{prop:Let--be}, expands on this result in Hilbert spaces.
-In particular, we note that boundedness implies feasibility, as demonstrated by our construction of $u^{\b{\infty}}$.
-We also showed that the interpolant solutions $u^{\b{\tilde{N}}}$ converge to $u^{\b{\infty}}$, a solution to the PDE (\ref{eq:fullpde}) in the $\H$-norm.
+We also note that the interpolant solutions $u^{\b{\tilde{N}}}$ converge to $u^{\b{\infty}}$, a solution to the PDE (\ref{eq:problemmain}), in the $\H$-norm.
 For suitable choices of $\H$, this implies uniform convergence of $u^{\b{\tilde{N}}}$ and its derivatives of sufficiently low order (depending on $\H$) to $u^{\b{\infty}}$ on \textit{all of $\Omega$}, even in regions where there are no scattered points.